matthiasmeissen/electronics-playgrounds/28-circuit-elements-241115/readme.md

 ![Graphic showing the elements of a circuit](28-Circuit-Elements-241115.jpg)

 ## Things I have learned
-- A branch is a components with two terminals
+- A branch is a component with two terminals
 - Nodes can be quite large and include many components